A streamlined proof of Goodwillie's n-excisive approximation: Introduction

 \section{Introduction}

 For a homotopy functor $F$ from spaces to spaces, Goodwillie has defined the notion of an ``$n$-excisive approximation'', which is a homotopy functor $P_nF$ together with a natural transformation $p_nF\colon F\ra P_nF$.
-In \cite[Thm.\ 1.8]{goodwillie-calculus-3} it is shown that the functor $P_nF$ is in fact an $n$-excisive functor, and therefore that $p_nF$ it is the universal example of a map from $F$ to an $n$-excisive functor.
-The notable feature of this proof is that no hypotheses involving connectivity are needed.
-Goodwillie's proof relies on a clever lemma \cite[Lemma.\ 1.9]{goodwillie-calculus-3}, which is, as he notes, ``a little opaque''.
+In \cite[Thm.\ 1.8]{goodwillie-calculus-3} it is shown that the functor $P_nF$ is in fact an $n$-excisive functor, and therefore that $p_nF$ is the universal example of a map from $F$ to an $n$-excisive functor.

+Earlier work of Goodwillie had shown that $P_nF$ is $n$-excisive under additional hypotheses involving connectivity.
+The notable feature of the proof given in \cite{goodwillie-calculus-3} is that that no hypotheses involving connectivity are needed.
+In fact, the argument is entirely general, and will work in any homotopy theory in which directed homotopy colimits commute with finite homotopy limits.

+Goodwillie's proof relies the following ``lemma'' \cite[Lemma.\ 1.9]{goodwillie-calculus-3}.
+(The notions of ``cartesian'' and ``strongly cocartesian cube'' are defined in \S1 of \cite{goodwillie-calculus-3}.
+The definitions of $T_nF$ and $t_nF$ are given below.) \begin{lemma} Let $\cubeX$ be any strongly cocartesian $n$-cube in $\spaces$, and let $F$ be any homotopy functor.
+The map of cubes $(t_{n}F)(\cubeX)\colon F(\cubeX)\ra (T_{n}F)(\cubeX)$ factors through some cartesian cube. \end{lemma} Goodwillie's proof of this lemma is, as he notes, ``a little opaque''.
+In fact, though the proof gives an explicit factorization of $(t_nF)(\cubeX)$ through a cartesian cube, the cube in question is difficult to describe, and does not seem to play any natural role.

-The purpose of this note is to give a streamlined proof of Goodwillie's lemma.
-Our proof uses his ideas, but is simpler, and we believe less opaque.
+The purpose of this note is to give a much simplified proof of Goodwillie's lemma (though in the same spirit as Goodwillie's), and thus a simplified proof of the construction of the $n$-excisive approximation.
 We will assume that the reader is familiar with \cite{goodwillie-calculus-3}, and we assume the context and notation of \S1 of that paper.